kateolmstead/playnomics-ios/README.md

 @end
 ```

-And then attaching this AwardFrameDelegate class to the frame shown in the first game scene:
+And then attaching this ‘AwardFrameDelegate’ class to the frame shown in the first game scene:

 ```objectiveC
 @implementation GameViewController{